ilhan007/ui5con25-handson/docs/6_Develop_ChatLoading.md

 ## 1. Generate `ChatLoading` web component

-Use the `create-ui5-element` CLI command to generate the boilerplate for the new web component:
+Open second terminal window if needed (don't stop the running server) and use the `create-ui5-element` CLI command to scaffold the new component:

 ```sh
 npm run create-ui5-element ChatLoading